 With this in mind, I attended another session on student engagement that offered a few practical solutions.
 Our speakers, both of the University of Florida’s online business program, consider these the essential steps to improved interaction, engagement, and accessibility online.
-(It’s worth noting that most of these elements are matters of design, meaning some of our troubles might be solved by thoughtful interactions, rather than more of any particular thing.)
+It’s worth noting that most of these tips involve design, meaning some of our troubles might be solved by more thoughtful interactions, rather than more of any particular thing.

 Include Short Videos